 with the twist of your tiny little waist

 and frost digs her nails into your spine.

 Your ribs sag deeper into your sides.

 and they open to the amber abyss of roses.

 Icy relief tears through crisp tendrils into your stomach

 break loose from red ropes.

 Bright pink wafts in and out of the voids around you,

-Silken embroidery of sweatshop thread merging a long,
+Silken embroidery of sweatshop thread merge long, thick trails of veins

 polished vermilion weeps.